 Let’s imagine that you earned $100,000 as self-employed, so your tax comes to $25,000.
 That means that your net income would be $75,000 under the condition that there are no deductions.
 Deductions are business expenses that help to earn your business income.
 Anything you use to make a profit is potentially deductible.

-Ronald Watson, chartered accountant in Fort Erie, Ontario, explains, “The CRA allows a multitude of business expenses to be deducted from salaries and benefits”.
+Ronald Watson, a chartered accountant in Fort Erie, Ontario, explains, “The CRA allows a multitude of business expenses to be deducted from salaries and benefits”.
 There are numerous deductions variety of which depends on the particular area of business.
 Here are the most common business expenses allowed for deduction:

 - traveling expenses

 - bank charges

 - car expenses like lease payments, maintenance, parking and depreciation of the vehicle

 - rent including mortgage payments, utilities, repairs, upgrades and property tax.